umarhassan-mitodl/sts.035-spring-2004/content/pages/readings.md

 Hall, Eldon C. "From the Farm to Pioneering with Digital Control Computers: An Autobiography." *IEEE Annals of the* *History of Computing* 22 (April-June 2000): 22-31.

-Hoag, David G. "[The History of Apollo On-Board Guidance, Navigation, and Control](http://hrst.mit.edu/hrs/apollo/public/archive/1711.pdf)."
+Hoag, David G. "{{% resource_link "ca530b36-24f5-4450-9ab9-e0c5beec33b9" "The History of Apollo On-Board Guidance, Navigation, and Control" %}}."
 The Charles Stark Draper Laboratory, P-357, September 1976, pp. 28.

-Browse a collection of documents on the [Apollo Guidance Computer](http://hrst.mit.edu/hrs/apollo/public/).
+Browse a collection of documents on the {{% resource_link "ba776d2b-e802-4be1-9a6b-a48aa36e63dc" "Apollo Guidance Computer" %}}.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 9